turingschool/backend-curriculum-site/module1/lessons/memory_allocation.md

 Because Ruby allocated a new space of memory, we need a new row in our Sheet.
 In cell A4, put the variable name `taco_1`.
 In cell B4, put the new memory address that was printed out.
 In cell C4, put the new value being stored in that space of memory.

 Your sheet should now have two variables named `taco_1`, so which one will Ruby use?
 You have probably come across this a couple times in your code.
 When we reassign a variable, the old value is lost because we no longer have a variable to reference it.
 It goes poof, into the ether of the computer.
-The technical jargon for this is that the old memory is "garbage collected".
-Delete row 2 from your Sheet.
+The technical term for this is that the old memory is **garbage collected**.
+Delete row 2 from your Sheet to simulate the garbage collection.
 Your Sheet should look like this:

 ![Imgur](https://i.imgur.com/jHW2VFO.png)